Chapter 10:

 Amala literally poked Nicolaus in the side with her fingers!
 “Are you pouting?
 Haha…you act like a little girl sometimes!”
 Teasing and whimsical giggling made the pessimistic young man glow bright red with embarrassment!

 “Huh?!
 What’s with you?
-Since when have you been like this?!”
+Since when have you been like this?”

 “For the first night in months…I got some sleep.
 Finally…things feel…it feels like I’m doing something right.”
 She smiled again.
-Her feelings of joy, despite having zero context, even made Nicolaus a bit happy.
+Her joy, despite having zero context, even made Nicolaus a bit happy.
 “I messaged Vernon anyway, so it’s fine for me to be off.
 It’s a mental health day.”
 With her eyes cast down, and a shy air, Amala presented an unexpected invitation.
 “Hey, how about going to the ballet…?”

 “Ballet?
 I…” Before an answer could be given, Nicolaus’s phone blared!
 “Hang on.
 Hello?”
 On the other end of the line was incoherent stammering.
 Nicolaus knew immediately it was Vergil failing at forming a sentence.
 “Vergil…Vergil!
 Calm down!
 Hey, what’s up?
 Are you alright?
 What…calm down!
 What’s going on?”